trendmicro/tlsh/README.md

 - TLSH_CHECKSUM_DEFAULT: determines checksum length, longer means less collision use the default 1 byte unless you are an expert and know you need a larger checksum

-Alternatively, those values can be set from usual cmake options if you are not using the provided build script.
+Alternatively, those values can be set from usual cmake options if you are not using the provided build script (see TLSH_BUCKETS_128 )

 ## Linux